microchip-pic-avr-examples/dspic33ck-power-dcdc-dual-active-bridge-development-platform/.mchp_private/doxygen/config/markdown-files/Firmware Detail.md

 The project files are organized as follows:

+- main.c: Contains the initialization of the MCC generated code, Operating system (OS) interrupt, power control, fault, and initialization of other the tasks.
+- main_tasks.c: Allocates the tasks that needs to be executed in a particular time.

 - PBV Communication:
     - PBV_CAN.c: Manages CAN communication objects and functions.
     - PBV_UART.c: Manages UART communication objects and functions.